ironvietman/fiberscore/README.md

 5. Submit a pull request :D

 ## Credits
+Please give credit to me (Robert Pham) when using my functions in your own projects.
+Let me know if you do.
+I'm always interested in seeing my code being useful/helpful.

+Reference for FiberScore:
-Reference: Quantitative Analysis of Cytoskeletal Organization by Digital Fluorescent Microscopy by Lichtenstein et al.
+- Quantitative Analysis of Cytoskeletal Organization by Digital Fluorescent Microscopy by Lichtenstein et al.

 ## License